 Estate planning is the process of setting up the distribution of a person’s assets.
 It involves all the documents that rule a person’s assets, including, but not limited to, trusts and wills.
 Estate plans also lay out the management, distribution, and protection of such assets.
-In other words, when a person passes away, the estate plan ensures that a person’s wishes are implemented.
+In other words, when a person passes away, the estate plan ensures that a person’s wishes are implemented and legally viable.

 Who Needs Estate Planning?

-The future is unknown for everyone.
-While a person may be living one minute, there’s no guarantee that he or she will be living the next minute.
+The future is unknown.
+While a person may be living well one minute, there’s no guarantee that they will be living at all the next minute.
 This is why it’s so important to plan for the future and to protect your loved ones financially, making sure your assets go to the right hands, per your wishes.
-Sadly, most people do not think of death as a possibility in the near future and thus do not plan ahead.
+Sadly, most people do not think of death or incapacity as a possibility in the near future and so they don’t plan ahead.

 Others might not even be aware of their assets and do not see the need to get an estate plan.
-Almost all people have some kind of estate: a house, a business, a life insurance policy, an employee benefits package, etc. Estate plans are not only for asset distribution but also for stating what would happen if you become disabled.
+Almost all people have some kind of estate: a house, a business, a life insurance policy, an employee benefits package, a bank account, or even a car.
+Estate plans are not only for asset distribution but also for stating what should happen if you become incapacitated in some way.

 Benefits of an Estate Plan

 Estate plans are hugely important and everyone should have one.
 As stated above, an estate plan will clearly state how your assets will be managed in the event of your death, as well as what type of healthcare you’ll want should you become incapacitated.
-In an estate plan, you can be as specific as you want to be about whom you’d like to care for you and who will be the beneficiaries of the wealth you leave behind.
+In an estate plan, you can be as specific as you want to be about whom you’d like to care for you, what care you will and won’t accept, and who will be the beneficiaries of the wealth you leave behind.

 Distribution of Property Using a Will

-This document assigns the person of your choice to decide your healthcare treatment in the event that you are unable to approve the care yourself.
-Another form of durable power of attorney is the Durable Power of Attorney for Property, in which the person you have appointed gets to make financial decisions for you in the event of permanent disability.
+Another form of durable power of attorney is the durable power of attorney for property, in which the person you have appointed gets to make financial decisions for you in the event of permanent disability.

 Living Trusts